 - It is unlawful to operate a motorcycle, motor-driven cycle, or motorized bicycle if the driver or any passenger is not wearing a safety helmet as required by subdivision (a).1

 Please take special note that the above language includes passengers.
-This means motorcyclists in California are required by law to make sure that they, and their passengers, are wearing safety helmets.
+This means in California, you are required by law to make sure that you, and your passengers, are wearing safety helmets.

 2. The penalties for driving a motorcycle without a helmet

-A driver that violates Vehicle Code 27803 will receive a ticket and he must pay a corresponding fine.
+If you violate Vehicle Code 27803, you will receive a ticket and must pay a corresponding fine.
 The fine for operating a motorcycle without a helmet is $197.00.2

 Please note, however, that either of these actions will require a California DMV hearing.

-3. Legal defenses if a driver violates Vehicle Code 27803
+3. Legal defenses if you violate Vehicle Code 27803

-A motorcyclist that receives a ticket for not wearing a helmet does not have to automatically plead guilty to it, or admit he was at fault.
-He can always challenge the ticket by raising a legal defense.
-If this is done, though, it’s best for the motorcyclist to gain the assistance of an attorney.
+If you receive a ticket for not wearing a helmet, you do not have to automatically plead guilty to it, or admit you were at fault.
+You can always challenge the ticket by raising a legal defense.
+If this is done, though, it’s best for you to gain the assistance of an attorney.

 3.1 Common defenses for not wearing a safety helmet